 Our Future Workforce At Risk

-Medical marijuana and legalization efforts are effectively desensitizing our young people to the marketing of “big marijuana,” an estimated $10-$120 billion industry targeting teens and young adults who will become lifetime users.
+Medical marijuana and recreational legalization efforts are effectively desensitizing our young people to the marketing game of “big marijuana,” an estimated $16 billion industry in 2019 that targets teens and young adults who will become lifetime users.
 Promoting pot use to our youth whose brains have not fully developed and are vulnerable is a striking blow to their future.
 Our nation is working to prepare our youth to enter the workforce through improved education and job skills, but no amount of training will be able to address the negative impact from substance use.